DuDuDeavyn/Simple-Calculator/README.md

 # Part 1 HTML
 1. Starting with the <head> tag, change the current title 'Document' to 'Simple Calculator'.
 2. Next we want to link our CSS script and JS script.
-After the steps your <head> tag should look like this:
+After the steps, your <head> tag should look like this:
 ```
 <head>
     <meta charset="UTF-8">